skypjack/entt/README.md

 In `EnTT`, there exists a sort of _null entity_ made available to users that is accessible via the `entt::null` variable.<br/>
-The framework guarantees that the following expression always returns false:
+The library guarantees that the following expression always returns false:

 ```cpp
 registry.valid(entt::null);